christiansteier/mooclms/docs/source/define_roles.rst

 Permissions
 ============
-You have three permission levels for each task:
+You have three permission levels for each task:t

 **Allow:** The role is assigned in the stipulated context.